 There are opportunities for canoeing or kayaking in this park.
 Users access the lake from either the boat launch or the waterfront sites.

-There are kokanee, bull and rainbow trout angling opportunities at this park.
-Anyone fishing or angling in British Columbia must have an appropriate licence.
+There are kokanee salmon, as well as bull and rainbow trout angling opportunities at this park.
 Check the BC Freshwater Fishing Regulations Synopsis for restrictions and quotas.

-Pets/domestic animals must be on a leash at all times in the campground and day-use areas, and are not allowed on most beach areas or in park buildings.
+Pets and domestic animals must be on a leash at all times in the campground and day-use areas, and are not allowed on most beach areas or in park buildings.
 There is an off leash area in this park where dogs are allowed to play in the water, but they must be under control at all times.
 You are responsible for their behavior and must dispose of their excrement.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within McDonald Creek Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within McDonald Creek Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 There are excellent waterskiing and jet skiing opportunities on Arrow Lakes.